 How have we reached a stage where the quality of an education is based on the ranking systems we have today?
 Where the quality of business schools may depend on the amount of money earned by graduates at the end of their studies?

 Are we asking enough questions about how universities are ranked?
-Is it on the quality of the teaching staff which surely should be of paramount importance and not just the number of publications?
+Is it on the quality of the teaching staff?
 Are we measuring the content of the subject matter and comparing it to the needs the world, our VUCA world?Are our educational institutions looking at the state of this world and insisting on education that is ethical?
 Going a step further, are courses in ethical behavior prevalent in all disciplines in all universities?
 I think not.
 Are we teaching respect, diversity, integration, equality and the importance of the sustainability of the world we live in?
-To my mind, if we are not doing this we are not heading in the direction needed to save our Planet and its people.
+If we are not doing this we are not heading in the direction needed to save our Planet.

 Ranking based on values, ethical behavior and the needs of our planet.

 Instead, we should craft a ranking system based on the essential criteria mentioned in this article.
 When I look at the state of the world today I ask where our intellectual leaders are hiding?
 Which educational institutions are producing the leaders and thinkers we need to ensure the world becomes a peaceful, integrated place where people can live?
 I have worked with the parents of students for many years and I know they are as perplexed as I am with regards to the world we live in.
-Parents want the best for their children – this is completely normal – but it is our duty as educators to ensure that what is best for our students is also best for our world.
+Parents want the best for their children.
+This is completely normal.
+However, it is our duty as educators to ensure that what is best for our students is also best for our world.